kubernetes/kubernetes/docs/proposals/troubleshoot-running-pods.md

 Status of running Debug Containers will always be reported in this list, but Debug Containers that exit will be removed from this list when they are garbage collected.
-Initially we will satisfy inspection and audit requirements by exempting Debug Containers from garbage collection, making a list of every debug container that has ever run in a pod.
-A more sophisticated solution will require a better understanding of reporting requirements.
-This will be required to graduate from alpha status.
+In order to satisfy inspection and audit requirements, we need to fully understand the requirements and whether they will be satisfied by other audit features currently under development.
+Until then, Debug Containers may disappear from the list of Debug Container Statuses if the node is under resource pressure.
+This is acceptable for the alpha but must be resolved to graduate from alpha status.

 ### Restarting and Reattaching Debug Containers